-Welcome from Program Director Killer Films' Christine Vachon
+Welcome from Our Program Director, Killer Films' Christine Vachon

 Advanced Training in Digital Filmmaking

 As we set out to devise this new program, our aim quickly became singular: to match the reality of the film business today.
 Revolutionary change in technology has made filmmaking accessible.
 Students are coming to film programs with greater literacy in visual storytelling than ever before.
 At Southampton Arts, we have the luxury of starting at ground zero to envision a new of model for instruction that embraces new platforms for distribution.
 The approach is a juxtaposition of the big picture and an embrace of the film business, as it exists today, as well as hands-on and experiential, with the emphasis on the production of new work for writers/directors and producers.